 The preparation phase for the boat race at Hoa Lu in 2022

 Hoa Lu was the capital of Vietnam’s first three feudal dynasties – the Dinh, the Early Le and the Ly.
 When King Ly Thai To relocated the capital from Hoa Lu to Thang Long (now the capital of Hanoi), the great reverence people had for Hoa Lu remained intact.
-Currently, the Hoa Lu Festival keeps aspects of the ancient folk arts alive and promotes the robust rural traits that are at the core of Vietnam’s phenomable history.
-Increasingly recognised across the country, the Festival is fast becoming a “national” celebration.
+Currently, the Hoa Lu Festival keeps aspects of the ancient folk arts alive and promotes the robust rural traits that are at the core of Vietnam’s phenomenal history.
+Increasingly recognized across the country, the Festival is fast becoming a “national” celebration.

 Note

 Hoa Lu was renamed Truong Yen after the capitol of the Ly Dynasty was moved to Thang Long and for many years the festival was called the Truong Yen Festival.
-In 2016, it renamed the Hoa Lu Festival by the government due to the ancient city’s significant cultural and spiritual influence on the development of the Vietnamese nation.
+In 2016, it was renamed the Hoa Lu Festival by the government due to the ancient city’s significant cultural and spiritual influence on the development of the Vietnamese nation.

 The National Ceremony

 The Hoa Lu festival is described in historical records as a “solemn ceremony” and later regarded as “the Nation ceremony” by successive Vietnamese dynasties, despite the fact that Hoa Lu was no longer a the capital.
-It is well known that the courts of Thang Long-Hanoi all the way through to the lords of the Nguyen dynasty of Hue all sent high mandarins and officials to the Truong Yen/Hou Lu Festival.
+It is well known that the courts of Thang Long-Hanoi all the way through to the lords of the Nguyen dynasty of Hue all sent high mandarins and officials to the Truong Yen/Hoa Lu Festival.

 Ancient Conventions